mammon-app/backend/README.md

    npm install
    ```
 3. **Set Up Environment Variables:**
-   - Create a `.env` file in the root directory.
+   - Create a `.env` file in the root directory if you have none.
    - Add the necessary environment variables (database connection, API keys, and configurations).

 Below is the list of environment variables that should be added to your `.env` file.

 ### Environment Variables